scytail/Network-Mapper/README.md

 # NetworkMap

-One sentence overview of the repository.
+A python script that visually maps network configurations automatically.

 **Goal**

 Scan provided firewall and interface configurations and automatically generate a visual representations of the network for better understanding of how network is configured.
+The goal is to automate this visualization so that users can quickly and easily create easy-to-read visual maps of the network without having to devote a lot of time to manually drawing the network maps.
+This will also help less-educated network users to quickly understand and visualize how the network is interconnected with its various components, and provide a deeper understanding of the network, with minimal effort and time.

 **Technology Overview**

-This project is built upon the Python 3.3 programming language, and uses configuration files (in raw text file format) obtained from cisco fwsm 4.1 command syntax.
+This project is built upon the Python 3.3 programming language, and uses configuration files (in raw text file format) obtained from the Cisco FWSM 4.1 Command Syntax.

 **Prerequisites**